cbg-ethz/pybda/docs/source/index.rst

 The first line points to the ``spark-submit`` command which is provided by Apache Spark.
 The second line contains the ``tsv`` with your data, while the third line is the *folder* where all outputs are saved to.
-We use a factor analysis, PCA or kPCA for dimension reduction.
-The number of latent features is determined by ``factors``.
+We use factor analysis for dimension reduction for which number of latent features is determined by ``factors``.
 The output of the dimension reduction will be used for clustering.
 We apply a recursive clustering method that finds the optimal number of cluster centers *K*.
 For this, you need to provide the maximal number of cluster centers,